 Module Scenario assumptions A1 to A3 - Product stage Manufacturing data from Tata Steel's sites at IJmuiden and Skien are used.
 The anti-condensation membrane is included as part of the deck product in this study A2 - Transport to the deck manufacturing site The deck manufacturing facilities are located at Skien in Norway.
 From IJmuiden the coils are taken by ferry a distance of 890km to Halmstad in Sweden.
 From Halmstad, road transport is used to travel the 557km to Skien.
 All road transport is on a 28 tonne payload truck and a utilisation factor of 45% was assumed to account for empty returns.
-The perforation is carried out by a third party and the coils are taken from Skien, 394km by road.
-The return journey of the perforated coils is made in the same way.
-A utilisation factor of 90% was assumed as there are no empty returns C1 - Deconstruction & demolition Energy consumption estimated based upon published data for the dismantling of steel constructions in Germany $^{\rm [23]}$ C2 - Transport for recycling, reuse, and disposal A transport distance of 100km to landfill or to a recycling site is assumed.
+C1 - Deconstruction & demolition Energy consumption estimated based upon published data for the dismantling of steel constructions in Germany ^[23] C2 - Transport for recycling, reuse, and disposal A transport distance of 100km to landfill or to a recycling site is assumed.
 Transport is on a 25 tonne load capacity lorry with 15% utilisation to account for empty returns C3 - Waste processing for reuse, recovery and/or recycling Steel deck that is recycled is processed in a shredder C4 - Disposal At end-of-life, 15% of the steel is disposed in a landfill, based upon the findings of an SCI survey D - Reuse, recycling, and energy recovery At end-of-life, 85% of the steel is recycled based upon the findings of a SCI survey